 How are Invasive Plant Species Introduced?

-There are several ways that invasive plant species can be introduced to a new environment.
-Introduction can be unintentional or deliberate.
+Invasive plant species can be introduced to a new environment in several ways, unintentional or deliberate.

-Whereas the intentional introduction results from a deliberate act by humans (e.g. planting a seed from another ecosystem).
+Meanwhile, intentional introduction results from deliberate acts by humans (e.g., planting a seed from another ecosystem).

 Some of the most common examples include:

 - Dispersal: Occurs when a plant species is moved from one environment to another.
-Humans are often responsible for this, whether it is intentional or unintentional.
+Humans are often responsible for this, whether intentionally or unintentionally.

 - Hitchhikers: Species are unintentionally transported by catching a ride in equipment, hiking boots, or other places.

 - Importation: This often occurs with the best intentions.
 For example, plants are imported for gardeners as ornamentals.
-However, they can become invasive if proper precautions are not taken and planted in unintended areas.
+However, if proper precautions are not taken and they are planted in unintended areas, they can become invasive.

 - Natural Dispersal: Some species can expand ranges naturally.